 - Fresh parsley is nutritious, flavorful, and beautiful.

-Find ingredient amounts and complete instructions in the recipe card below.
+Find ingredient amounts and full instructions in the recipe card below.

 - First, whisk the miso into the aquafaba, lemon juice, and white wine vinegar until fully dissolved.